Endercass/DoteWM/blog/main.md

 graphics pipeline OpenGL.
 We're also doing this in X11 because Xlib is fairly easy to write and lets me experiment more quickly.

-We now live in a weird world now of vibe coding and the knowledge of the inner workings of processes being sprung from the aether, so I want to give credit where credit is due.
-The window manager portion is a soft fork of [x-compositing-wm](https://github.com/obiwac/x-compositing-wm/) by obiwac then rewritten by hand in C++ with a modern semi error tolerant style.
+To give credit where credit is due,  the window manager is largely based on [x-compositing-wm](https://github.com/obiwac/x-compositing-wm/) by obiwac then rewritten by hand in C++ with a modern semi error tolerant style.
 The original project is slightly broken in some areas but it provided a good basis on how X11 can interact with OpenGL.

 This I keep as a separate process from the browser on the basis of implementing escape hatches.
 If the browser hangs, I would want to be able implement features where we can kill windows or implement